Facundo Trinidad

-Facundo Fabián Trinidad Carballo (born 14 April 2002) is a Uruguayan professional footballer who plays as a winger for Liverpool Montevideo.
+Facundo Fabián Trinidad Carballo (born 14 April 2002) is a Uruguayan professional footballer who plays as a winger for Juventud on loan from Liverpool Montevideo.

 Career

 Trinidad joined youth academy of Liverpool Montevideo in 2015.
 He was promoted to senior team in 2020 season and made his professional debut on 8 August 2020 against Rentistas.
 He came on as an 86th-minute substitute for Bruno Correa as the match ended in a 1–1 draw.

 Personal life

 Trinidad is the nephew of Uruguayan international footballers Carlos Sánchez and Nicolás de la Cruz.